yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

     ![A screenshot of the Azure Portal showing the quick start for setting up Cosmos DB with MongoDB API.](media/Ex2-Task1.10.png)

-11. Update the provided connection string with a database "contentdb" and a replica set "globaldb"
+11. Update the provided connection string with a database "contentdb" and a replica set "globaldb".

     > Note: User name and password redacted for brevity.